 Enterprises collect vast amounts of raw data across multiple data repositories.
 The actual business value of this raw data is only realized when this data is combined to establish patterns using such techniques as statistical analysis.

 These patterns form key business insights that enable organizations to spot hidden informational trends, identify both outliers and key business drivers to enable more effective next best action for sales recommendations.

 Driving employee satisfaction and motivation is one of the critical challenges of the age for enterprises looking to retain and indeed attract top talent.
 We already see the potential of AI applications to significantly assist in this process by adding gamification elements to everyday aspects of the sales role.
 Popular gaming elements we increasingly expect to see become commonplace within sales operations in the new decade include leader-boards, badges, points and scores, levels and challenges.

-Of course, brilliant technical data solutions count for little without the touch of a skilled, physical salesperson to interpret the insights they deliver and it should be remembered that harnessing AI and machine learning isn’t about replacing the sales role, rather equipping sales professionals with the right tools to sell smarter.
+Of course, brilliant technical data solutions count for little without the touch of a skilled, physical salesperson to interpret the insights they deliver and it should be remembered that harnessing AI isn’t about replacing the sales role, rather equipping sales professionals with the right tools to sell smarter.

 As such, the uniquely human aspects of the sales profession – such as the salesperson’s perception of a customer relationship or account, for example – will continue to be essential in feeding valuable knowledge and intuition into the process.

 What’s more, human insight will be equally crucial in overseeing the design and efficacy of AI models to ensure they are fully explainable and have removed biases caused by any false assumptions made in the AI learning process.
 Equally, human input will be required to ensure models are truly representative of a specific organizational structure and size, considering industry or sub-industry verticals together with regional and geographic variances.